Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 How to Find Your APN / Parcel ID in Baker County

-If your parcel does not have a normal street address, do not worry.
+If your parcel doesn't have a normal street address, don't worry.
 In Baker County, the APN is often the cleanest way to identify vacant land.

 Local Land Notes in Baker County